Bengals Super Bowl 58 Odds: September 30, 2023

-If you're interested in taking a closer look at the Bengals' playoff chances, we have a dedicated article that updates those odds and tracks them on a weekly basis.
+If you're interested in taking a closer look at the Bengals' playoff chances, we have a dedicated article that updates those odds and on a weekly basis.

 Bengals Super Bowl Odds vs. AFC North

-The Baltimore Ravens at (+2000) are tied with the Bengals for the best Super Bowl odds in the AFC North.
-They beat the Texans 25-9 in Week 1 and then the Bengals on the road 27-24 in Week 2.
-Baltimore lost to the Indianapolis Colts 22-19 in Week 3, dropping its odds from + 1400 to +2000.
+The Baltimore Ravens (+325) have the best odds of any AFC North team to win the Super Bowl.
 The last time the Ravens made the Super Bowl was Super Bowl XLVII, a 34-31 win over the San Francisco 49ers.

 Bengals Week-by-Week Super Bowl Odds